 The next bag I stored just as I did Dave’s Cheerios.

 1. Just like cereal, kibble needs to go in a plastic bin with an airtight lid.
-Look at something such as the Rubbermaid Lock-It 2-1/2 gallon (40 cup) container that is airtight—available on Amazon US.
-There is also a 50-cup Lock & Lock bin that’s more of a “bin” design which seems very convenient, but several reviews in numerous places state that it does not have a totally airtight seal, and that both moisture and ants will get in.
+I originally used the Rubbermaid Lock-It 2-1/2 gallon (40 cup) container that was airtight.
+Sadly, Rubbermaid has replaced those with their Brilliance locking containers (Amazon).
+I don’t have personal experience with them but they are highly rated.
+There is also a Lock & Lock container (Amazon) that’s more of a “bin” design which seems very convenient.
+But several reviews in numerous places state that it does not have a totally airtight seal.
+That means that both moisture and ants will get in.
+If they are your only option, you may be able to increase the seal with putting plastic wrap on before locking the lid.

 NOTE: While bay leaves and cloves aren’t considered to be toxic to dogs, it’s always possible that a particular dog could have an allergy.
 I know all about weird allergies—Paz is allergic to rawhide!